-SUM’s distance education uses the internet to provide live two-way classroom interaction.
-To enhance this educational experience, SUM helps students organize into study groups which voluntarily meet at locations provided by ministries around the country.
-SUM refers to these group locations as “cohorts.”
-Cohorts provide free internet access, a study room, and all the needed equipment for SUM’s students.
-The classroom facilities are donated by a local church.
-SUM’s students are encouraged to participate in the sponsoring cohort site’s ministry for their experiential ministry requirements.
+SUM’s Distance Education uses the internet to provide live two-way classroom interaction.
+To enhance this educational experience, SUM helps students organize into study groups, known as Cohorts, which voluntarily meet at locations provided by Partnering Ministries around the world.
+SUM launches cohorts nationally and internationally to meet the needs of students around the world.